 Safari outfits, especially for men, can be tricky to put together.
 You want your safari clothes to have practicality but still look like you belong in the bush.
 The tricky part is not looking like you just raided the khaki section of an outdoor store.
 Then show up with the tags still on your clothes.

 We love going on safari.
 Over the past five years, we have been on over 100.
 While the safari animals and landscapes are the show’s highlights, we still like to look like we hopped straight out of a safari movie and had some fun while traveling Africa.
-From safari shirts to safari bags, we’ve put together endless options for a great men’s safari wardrobe.
+We’ve assembled great men’s safari clothing options, from shirts to bags.
 Let’s dig in.

 What Clothes to Pack for a Safari?